 Maximum density of water at 4°C

-See more : Optical Illusion Brain Challenge: If you have Eagle Eyes find the Odd Balloon in 15 Seconds
+See more : Optical Illusion Brain Test: If you have Eagle Eyes Find the number 088 among 086 in 14 Seconds?

 An unusual property of water is that it reaches its maximum density at 4°C (39°F), just before it begins to freeze.
 When water cools below this temperature, it expands rather than contracts.
 This expansion occurs because the water molecules begin to form the open hexagonal lattice structure of ice.
 When water freezes, its density is 9% lower than when it was liquid.
 This expansion that occurs when water transforms into ice is a rare and remarkable phenomenon that explains why ice forms on the surface of lakes rather than sinking.